If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 What is the law, who does it protect, and what does it require from employers?

-The Employment Standards Act is all about health and safety in the workplace.
+The Employment Standards Act (ESA) is all about health and safety in the workplace.
 It’s the law in P.E.I. that protects workers from all sorts of hazards at work.
 The ESA sets out requirements for employers regarding workplace sexual harassment and violence.

-The Occupational Health and Safety Act is the law in P.E.I. that protects workers from all sorts of hazards at work.
+The Occupational Health and Safety Act (OHSA) is the law in P.E.I. that protects workers from all sorts of hazards at work.
 Violence is covered under general regulations.
 Workplace harassment, which includes sexual harassment, is covered under specific OHSA Workplace Harassment Regulations.

 The ESA, the OHSA, and the Human Rights Act work together to protect you from workplace sexual harassment.
 Your employer has responsibilities under each of these laws.